 11 Ways To Stimulate Vagus Nerve Function For Better Gut & Mental Health

 The connection between our gut and our brain cannot be denied, and it's something I've seen firsthand as an integrative neurologist.
-Case in point: Many neurological disorders—including migraines, epilepsy, Parkinson's disease, multiple sclerosis, and dysautonomia—have gastrointestinal manifestations such as diarrhea, constipation, and indigestion.
+Case in point: Many neurological disorders—including migraines1, epilepsy, Parkinson's disease, multiple sclerosis2, and dysautonomia—have gastrointestinal manifestations such as diarrhea, constipation, and indigestion.
 But we've only recently started to develop a greater understanding of this complex crosstalk between these two organs, as well as its physical and emotional impact.

 This gut-brain crosstalk, we've learned, is governed by something called the vagus nerve, which is considered the main channel of communication between the GI tract and the brain (and which sends signals in both directions).
 As the longest nerve in your body, the vagus nerve runs from the base of the brain through the neck and then branches out in the chest stretching all the way down to the abdomen, touching the heart and almost all major organs on its way—and its effects on both physical and mental health are extensive.

 While we know the vagus nerve has many functions, we're not always completely sure how it works.
 What we do know: It's a key player in the parasympathetic nervous system.
 The more we stimulate the vagus nerve (by deep breathing, for example), the more we enhance the calming effects of the parasympathetic (or "rest and digest") nervous system and counter the stimulating effects of the sympathetic (or "fight or flight") nervous system.

 The vagus nerve is also a bridge by which the enteric nervous system (or ENS, which governs the function of the GI tract) communicates with the central nervous system (CNS).
 Together, the ENS and CNS work to control movement of the GI tract, its secretions, immune function for bacteria, and blood flow.